Atharva-Trivedi/fullstack/README.md

-A dummy fullstack web-app built using React.js and Springboot using mysql as the DB, which maintains a list of employees, with options to add, update, delete and view employees.
+A dummy web-app built using React.js and Springboot using MySql as the DB, which maintains a list of employees, with options to add, update, delete and view employees.